 Both men had also served in the public sector, though.
 Haig served as chief of staff to two presidents and had a long military career leading up to his State Department appointment, eventually rising to become supreme allied commander in Europe for five years.
 Bacon served as assistant secretary of state before Roosevelt chose him to head the department.

 Of the 66 men and women who have served as secretary of state so far (Daniel Webster and James Blaine each served twice), Shultz, Stettinius, Haig and Bacon most closely approximate Tillerson in the kind of private-sector experience they brought to the job.
 At least five other secretaries of state also worked in the private sector, but their experience was different.
 Four of them, for example, worked in the journalism industry, while a fifth, Hamilton Fish, managed personal real estate holdings.

 It’s important to note that Tillerson’s private-sector experience far outweighs that of any prior secretary of state – he has spent 41 years at Exxon Mobil.
 And while his lack of public-sector experience may be unique among secretaries of state, he would be similar in that respect to the man who chose him: In November, Trump became the first person without government or military experience to be elected president.

-Topics: Religion and Society, International Threats and Allies, National Security, Business and Labor, U.S. Political Figures, Military and Veterans, World Economies, Foreign Affairs and Policy, Discrimination and Prejudice
+Topics: Discrimination and Prejudice, Religion and Society, Business and Labor, World Economies, International Threats and Allies, U.S. Political Figures, Foreign Affairs and Policy, Military and Veterans, National Security